Posts

 Image

-There's few things cuter than puppies and kittens, but together they're even cuter!
-The pattern was inspired by the phrase "log dog" being stuck in my head for no real reason, so I felt like I had to make the log dog a reality!
-This pattern uses the same base for both, with just a few details different.
-It works up quick, so you'll have your new buddy in no time!
-Since they're so quick, they're good for a last minute gift idea.
-Puppy and Kitty Materials Yarn (I used Loops & Threads Soft Classic Solid yarn) Crochet hook (I used a 4.5mm hook) Safety eyes Tapestry needle Stuffing Stitch marker Scissors Abbreviations (US terms) ch - chain sc - single crochet inc - increase dec - decrease hdc - half double crochet dc - double crochet tc - triple crochet ss - slip stitch FLO - front loops only BLO - back loops only mc - magic circle (...) - repeat the part in parenthesis specified number of time (#) - number of stitches after finishing the round Finished...
+An adorable little bunny in a cute bee costume!
+Do you think she can fly with her little wings?
+Bee Bunny Materials Yarn (I used Loops & Threads Soft Classic Solid yarn) Crochet hook (I used a 4.5mm hook) Safety eyes Tapestry needle Stuffing Stitch marker Scissors Abbreviations (US terms) ch - chain sc - single crochet inc - increase dec - decrease hdc - half double crochet dc - double crochet tc - triple crochet ss - slip stitch FLO - front loops only BLO - back loops only mc - magic circle (...) - repeat the part in parenthesis specified number of time (#) - number of stitches after finishing the round Finished Size 4.5 inches long.
+May be different for everyone based on yarn thickness, hook size, and tension.
+Pattern Instructions Head and Body Start in white 1.
+6 sc in mc (6) 2.
+Inc x6 (12) 3.
+(Sc, inc) x6 (18) 4.
+(2 sc, inc) x6 (24) 5-9.
+Sc around (24) (do 5 times) 10.
+(2 sc, dec) x6 (18) 11.
+In yellow: (2 sc, inc) x6 (24) 12-13.
+Sc around (24) (Do 2 t...

 Image

-You can't have Canadian animal patterns without a moose.
-Their big noses are the cutest part in my opinion!
-The tiny ears have to be a close second, though.The antlers can get a little tricky, especially for beginners and if you're not used to working with chains, but don't let that deter you!
-Moose Materials Yarn (I used Loops & Threads Soft Classic Solid yarn) Crochet hook (I used a 4.5mm hook) Safety eyes Tapestry needle Stuffing Stitch marker Scissors Abbreviations (US terms) ch - chain sc - single crochet inc - increase dec - decrease hdc - half double crochet dc - double crochet tc - triple crochet ss - slip stitch FLO - front loops only BLO - back loops only mc - magic circle (...) - repeat the part in parenthesis specified number of time (#) - number of stitches after finishing the round Finished Size 5 inches tall.
+Cauldrons and black cats are both Halloween staples, so why not combine the two?
+Celebrate the fall with this cute pattern!
+Cat in a Cauldron Materials Yarn (I used Loops & Threads Soft Classic Solid yarn) Crochet hook (I used a 4.5mm hook) Safety eyes Tapestry needle Stuffing Stitch marker Scissors Abbreviations (US terms) ch - chain sc - single crochet inc - increase dec - decrease hdc - half double crochet dc - double crochet tc - triple crochet ss - slip stitch FLO - front loops only BLO - back loops only mc - magic circle (...) - repeat the part in parenthesis specified number of time (#) - number of stitches after finishing the round Finished Size 5 inches tall from bottom of the cauldron to the top of the ears.
 May be different for everyone based on yarn thickness, hook size, and tension.
-Pattern Instructions Head: Using dark brown 1.
-6 mc (6) 2.
-(In...
+Pattern Instructions Cat Head In black 1.
+6 sc in mc (6) 2.
+Inc x6 (12) 3.
+(Sc, inc) x6 (18) 4.
+(2 sc, inc) x6 (24) 5 - 9.
+Sc around (24) (do 5 times) 10. (...

 Image

-Ladybugs are a huge help in the garden, and cute, too!
-This one might not eat your aphids, but you can still make your own little garden helper with this pattern.
-Consider looking up your local native ladybugs and seeing how many spots they have!
-There's plenty of different species out there.
-And have you ever seen a baby ladybug?
-Look it up, they'll blow your mind!
-Ladybug Materials Yarn (I used Loops & Threads Soft Classic Solid yarn) Crochet hook (I used a 4.5mm hook) Safety eyes Tapestry needle Stuffing Stitch marker Scissors Abbreviations (US terms) ch - chain sc - single crochet inc - increase dec - decrease hdc - half double crochet dc - double crochet tc - triple crochet ss - slip stitch FLO - front loops only BLO - back loops only mc - magic circle (...) - repeat the part in parenthesis specified number of time (#) - number of stitches after finishing the round Finished Size 2.5 inches.
-May be different for everyone based on yarn thickness, hook size, and tens...
+Crocodiles have been around for a long, long, long time!
+They're older than a lot of dinosaurs!
+While you're probably most familiar with the green North American crocodile, there's different species all over the world.
+Some crocodiles even live in salt water!
+Maybe you could make the nose extra long and make a gharial?
+Or any kind of crocodillian you want!
+Crocodile Materials Yarn (I used Loops & Threads Soft Classic Solid yarn) Crochet hook (I used a 4.5mm hook) Safety eyes Tapestry needle Stuffing Stitch marker Scissors Abbreviations (US terms) ch - chain sc - single crochet inc - increase dec - decrease hdc - half double crochet dc - double crochet tc - triple crochet ss - slip stitch FLO - front loops only BLO - back loops only mc - magic circle (...) - repeat the part in parenthesis specified number of time (#) - number of stitches after finishing the round Finished Size 5 inches long.
+May be different for everyone based on yarn thickness, hook size, and tensio...

 Image

-I based my marmot off the Vancouver Island marmot, but you can use this pattern to make any kind of marmot you'd like!
-The Vancouver Island marmot is a super cute animal that is unfortunately critically endangered, so I'm hoping that this pattern will help spread the word about them, at least a little bit.
-Look them up when you take a break from crocheting, they're interesting little guys!
-Marmot Materials Yarn (I used Loops & Threads Soft Classic Solid yarn) Crochet hook (I used a 4.5mm hook) Safety eyes Tapestry needle Stuffing Stitch marker Scissors Abbreviations (US terms) ch - chain sc - single crochet inc - increase dec - decrease hdc - half double crochet dc - double crochet tc - triple crochet ss - slip stitch FLO - front loops only BLO - back loops only mc - magic circle (...) - repeat the part in parenthesis specified number of time (#) - number of stitches after finishing the round Finished Size 5 inches long, including the tail.
-May be different for ever...
+Whale sharks are the gentle giants of the sea!
+They're the largest fish species in the world!
+They have such a neat pattern of dots along their back.
+Looking for more sea creatures to add to your collection?
+Try my orca pattern here!
+Whale Shark Materials Yarn (I used Loops & Threads Soft Classic Solid yarn) Crochet hook (I used a 4.5mm hook) Safety eyes Tapestry needle Stuffing Stitch marker Scissors Abbreviations (US terms) ch - chain sc - single crochet inc - increase dec - decrease hdc - half double crochet dc - double crochet tc - triple crochet ss - slip stitch FLO - front loops only BLO - back loops only mc - magic circle (...) - repeat the part in parenthesis specified number of time (#) - number of stitches after finishing the round Finished Size 6 inches long.
+May be different for everyone based on yarn thickness, hook size, and tension.
+Pattern Instructions Main body (make 2): Make one in dark blue and the other in white 1.
+Chain 12, turn and sc...

 Image

-I can't be the only one who thinks mushrooms are adorable, especially the teeny tiny ones.
-I made my mushroom based on a fly agaric, which is native to the pacific northwest, but you can make it any kind of mushroom you want!
-This pattern goes well with my acorn pattern for a fun little fall theme.
-Mushroom Materials Yarn (I used Loops & Threads Soft Classic Solid yarn) Crochet hook (I used a 4.5mm hook) Safety eyes Tapestry needle Stuffing Stitch marker Scissors Abbreviations (US terms) ch - chain sc - single crochet inc - increase dec - decrease hdc - half double crochet dc - double crochet tc - triple crochet ss - slip stitch FLO - front loops only BLO - back loops only mc - magic circle (...) - repeat the part in parenthesis specified number of time (#) - number of stitches after finishing the round Finished Size 4 inches tall.
+Elephants are so cute, and they're amazingly smart!
+The way they use their trunks so gently is my favourite thing about them!
+This pattern looks good in any colour, so don’t restrict yourself to just grey!
+Blue, purple, or orange elephants are just as good!
+Elephant Materials Yarn (I used Loops & Threads Soft Classic Solid yarn) Crochet hook (I used a 4.5mm hook) Safety eyes Tapestry needle Stuffing Stitch marker Scissors Abbreviations (US terms) ch - chain sc - single crochet inc - increase dec - decrease hdc - half double crochet dc - double crochet tc - triple crochet ss - slip stitch FLO - front loops only BLO - back loops only mc - magic circle (...) - repeat the part in parenthesis specified number of time (#) - number of stitches after finishing the round Finished Size 4 inches long including the trunk.
 May be different for everyone based on yarn thickness, hook size, and tension.
-Pattern Instructions Feet: In white 1.
-6 mc (6...
+Pattern Instructions Ears (make 2) In light grey 1.
+6 mc 2.
+In...